pandas-dev/pandas/doc/source/user_guide/io.rst

 .. note::

-  ADBC drivers will map database types directly back to pandas types.
+  ADBC drivers will map database types directly back to arrow types.
 For other drivers note that pandas infers column dtypes from query outputs, and not by looking up data types in the physical database schema.
 For example, assume ``userid`` is an integer column in a table.
 Then, intuitively, ``select userid ...`` will